This document describes how iptables and

 One should also be aware of the fact that frames for which the bridging decision would be the fourth from the above list will be seen in the PREROUTING chains of ebtables and iptables.

 A bridged packet never enters any network code above layer 1 (Link Layer).
 So, a bridged IP packet/frame will never enter the IP code.
 Therefore all iptables chains will be traversed while the IP packet is in the bridge code.
 The chain traversal will look like this:

 6. Using a bridge port in iptables rules

 The wish to be able to use physical devices belonging to a bridge (bridge ports) in iptables rules is valid.
 Knowing the input bridge ports is necessary to prevent spoofing attacks.
 Say br0 has ports eth0 and eth1.
 If iptables rules can only use br0 there's no way of knowing when a box on the eth0 side changes its source IP address to that of a box on the eth1 side, except by looking at the MAC source address (and then still...).
-With the br-nf code you can use eth0 and eth1 in your iptables rules and therefore catch these attempts.
+With the br-nf patch you can use eth0 and eth1 in your iptables rules and therefore catch these attempts.